Baldur's Gate: Tales of the Sword Coast (expansion pack)

 Officially it goes even further, as the Baldur's Gate novels are Forgotten Realms canon which solidifies, among other things, Jaheira as the canon Love Interest, Abdel being a True Neutral fighter with black hair who wore a chainmail tunic, and other details.

-And Minsc having a bushy red afro and working as a bar-keep and DOES NOT adventure with the party at any point in time.
+And Minsc has a bushy red afro and works as a bar-keep and DOES NOT adventure with the party at any point in time.
 Yeah, after years of protest, WotC did eventually declare the novels non-canon due to contradicting damn near every canon element of the series' story.
-They're now officially just an alternate continuity, while certain key events from the game's storyline are vaguely alluded to in the official timeline, but are easy to overlook if you don't know the events of the games well...
-And The Fandom Rejoiced.
+They're now officially just an alternate continuity, while certain key events from the game's storyline are vaguely alluded to in the official timeline, but are easy to overlook if you don't know the events of the games well.

 Dem Bones: A common enemy, as an encounter in the first game and mages' summon in the second.